Flashloans — Borrow Millions of Dollars Without Collateral on Blockchain

 Here is a full analysis of the attack by Peckshield.

-Is any risk involved in a Flash Loan?
+Is There any Risk Involved in a Flash Loan?